 Retirement.
 Generally, an executive "retires" when he voluntarily separates from employment between ages 55 and 65; in some circumstances a designated period of service is also required to receive a particular payment or benefit.
-As of December 31, 2013, only Mr. McGraw and Mr. Waycaster satisfied the conditions for retirement.
+As of December 31, 2014, Mr. McGraw, Mr. Hart and Mr. Waycaster satisfied the age condition for retirement.
 Except as provided below, we do not provide our executives with specific retirement payments or benefits:

-- Any vested options granted under the 2001 LTIP will remain exercisable during the one-year period following an executive's retirement, while vested options granted under the 2011 LTIP will remain exercisable during the three-year period following an executive's retirement. - If an executive retires during our fiscal year, a prorated portion of an executive's restricted stock award will vest at the end of the applicable performance cycle if and to the extent that applicable performance goals are satisfied during the cycle. - For certain employees employed by the Company as of December 31, 2004, we provide continuation coverage under our group medical plan until age 65, and we pay a portion of the premium; from among our NEOs, Messrs.
-McGraw and

-Waycaster are covered under the plan, and Mr. McGraw is eligible to receive benefits; if Mr. McGraw had retired as of December 31, 2013, Mr. McGraw would receive no benefit because he has attained age 65 and Mr. McGraw's spouse would have received benefits with an annual value of \$3,242.
-If Mr. Waycaster had retired as of December 31, 2013 he would have received benefits with an annual value of \$8,581.

-• If an executive retires during our fiscal year, he will receive his annual cash bonus under our Performance Based Rewards Plan, to the extent applicable performance measures are achieved during the cycle, prorated to reflect the compensation received before retirement.
+- Options granted under the 2001 LTIP that are otherwise vested at retirement will remain exercisable during the one-year period following retirement; vested options granted under the 2011 LTIP will remain exercisable during the three-year period following retirement. - If an executive retires during our fiscal year, a prorated portion of an executive's restricted stock award will vest at the end of the applicable performance cycle if and to the extent that applicable performance goals are satisfied during the cycle. - For eligible employees employed by the Company as of December 31, 2004, we provide access to retiree medical benefits until age 65, and we pay a portion of the premium; Messrs.
+McGraw and Waycaster are covered under the plan.
+If Mr. McGraw had retired as of December 31, 2014, his spouse would have received benefits with an annual value of \$3,477 until she reached age 65; if Mr. Waycaster had retired as of December 31, 2014, he would have received benefits with an annual value of \$9,193, representing coverage for Mr. Waycaster, his spouse, and his dependent child. - If an executive retires during our fiscal year, he will receive his annual cash bonus under our Performance Based Rewards Plan, to the extent applicable performance measures are achieved during the cycle, prorated to reflect the compensation received before retirement.